Rafael450/ETHParis/README.md

 ## Usage
 ### User Interface
-1. As a ChainFunds user, you have the freedom to invest in various funds or create your own.
-To invest, simply select a fund, review its details, and invest using MATIC.
+1. As a ChainFunds user, you have the flexibility to invest in a wide variety of funds or even establish your own.
+To invest, simply select a fund, review its details, and invest using XDAI.

-2. To create a fund, navigate to 'Create Fund', enter the required details, and an ERC6551 NFT-bounded account automatically generates a new fund for you.
-You now manage a digital fund that can trade and hold other tokens.
+2. To create a fund, navigate to 'Create Fund', fill in the required details, and an ERC6551 NFT-bounded account automatically generates a new fund for you.
+You are now managing a digital fund that can trade and hold other tokens.

-3. To enhance transparency and security, the tokens that a fund manager can trade are predetermined and publicly displayed.
-This feature allows investors to understand the fund's operation and safeguards against potential scams.
+3. For the sake of transparency and security, the tokens that a fund manager can trade are predetermined and publicly displayed.
+This feature empowers investors with a clear understanding of the fund's operation and safeguards against potential scams.

-4. ChainFunds provides a seamless user experience, further enhanced by the Airstack Protocol.
-It allows users to easily access and manage information about their funds, making the platform more user-friendly and transparent.
+4. ChainFunds is committed to providing a seamless user experience.
+Our platform allows users to easily access and manage information about their funds, making the platform more user-friendly and transparent.

 ## Team: